-Background: Radiomic descriptors from magnetic resonance imaging (MRI) are promising for disease diagnosis and characterization but may be sensitive to differences in imaging parameters.
+Background: Radiomic descriptors from MRI are promising for disease diagnosis and characterization but may be sensitive to differences in imaging parameters.

-Objective: To evaluate the repeatability and robustness of radiomic descriptors within healthy brain tissue regions on prospectively acquired MRI scans; in a test-retest setting, under controlled systematic variations of MRI acquisition parameters, and after postprocessing.
+Objective: To evaluate the repeatability and robustness of radiomic descriptors within healthy brain tissue regions on prospectively acquired MRI scans; in a test-retest setting, under controlled systematic variations of MRI acquisition parameters, and after post-processing.

-Study Type: Prospective.
+Study Type: Prospective

-Subjects: Fifteen healthy participants.
+Subjects: 15 healthy participants

-Field Strength/Sequence: A 3.0 T, axial $T_2$ -weighted 2D turbo spin-echo pulse sequence, 181 scans acquired (2 test/retest reference scans and 12 with systematic variations in contrast weighting, resolution, and acceleration per participant; removing scans with artifacts).
+Field Strength/Sequence: 3.0 T, axial T2-weighted 2D turbo spin-echo pulse sequence, 181 scans acquired (two test/retest reference scans and twelve with systematic variations in contrast weighting, resolution, and acceleration per participant; removing scans with artifacts).

-Assessment: One hundred and forty-six radiomic descriptors were extracted from a contiguous 2D region of white matter in each scan, before and after postprocessing.
+Assessment: 146 radiomic descriptors were extracted from a contiguous 2D region of white matter in each scan, before and after post-processing.

 Statistical Tests: Repeatability was assessed in a test/retest setting and between manual and automated annotations for the reference scan.
 Robustness was evaluated between the reference scan and each group of variant scans (contrast weighting, resolution, and acceleration).
-Both repeatability and robustness were quantified as the proportion of radiomic descriptors that fell into distinct ranges of the concordance correlation coefficient (CCC): excellent (CCC > 0.85), good ( $0.7 \le CCC \le 0.85$ ), moderate ( $0.5 \le CCC < 0.7$ ), and poor (CCC < 0.5); for unprocessed and postprocessed scans separately.
+Both repeatability and robustness were quantified as the proportion of radiomic descriptors that fell into distinct ranges of the concordance correlation coefficient (CCC): excellent (CCC > 0.85), good $(0.7 \le CCC \le 0.85)$, moderate $(0.5 \le CCC < 0.7)$, and poor (CCC < 0.5); for unprocessed and post-processed scans separately.

-Results: Good to excellent repeatability was observed for 52% of radiomic descriptors between test/retest scans and 48% of descriptors between automated vs. manual annotations, respectively.
+Results: Good to excellent repeatability was observed for 52% of radiomic descriptors between test/retest scans, and 48% of descriptors between automated vs manual annotations, respectively.
 Contrast weighting (TR/TE) changes were associated with the largest proportion of highly robust radiomic descriptors (21%, after processing).
-Image resolution changes resulted in the largest proportion of poorly robust radiomic descriptors (97%, before postprocessing).
-Postprocessing of images with only resolution/acceleration differences resulted in 73% of radiomic descriptors showing poor robustness.
+Image resolution changes resulted in the largest proportion of poorly robust radiomic descriptors (97%, before post-processing).
+Post-processing of images with only resolution/acceleration differences resulted in 73% of radiomic descriptors showing poor robustness.